umang-1305/Supermart-superstore/Readme.txt

 Super Store Management System
-An end-to-end database application for managing the sales and inventory of superstores using MYSQL, PHP, HTML, CSS, Bootstrap
+An end-to-end database application for managing the sales and inventory of superstores using MYSQL, PHP & CSS

 ● The applications allow supermarkets to track their item wise daily sales along with inventory